-New Oak Energy Storage will support the use of renewable energy technologies, such as wind and solar power, by reducing supply issues associated with their intermittency.
-It will store electricity generated when the sun is shining and the wind is blowing and release it later when consumers need it.
+A. Battery Energy Storage Systems can support the use of renewable energy technologies, such as wind and solar power, by reducing supply issues associated with their intermittency.
+They store electricity generated when, for example, the sun is shining and the wind is blowing, and release it later when consumers need it.
 National Grid states that BESSs are: "essential to speeding up the replacement of fossil fuels with renewable energy."

-New Oak Energy Storage would provide a flexible back-up power source to the electricity transmission network (or National Grid), responding rapidly to variations that result from local and national energy demand and reactive power services.
+The New Oak Energy Storage System (BESS) would provide a flexible back-up power source to the electricity transmission network, or National Grid (NG), responding rapidly to variations that result from local and national energy demand and reactive power services.

-These services will be increasingly vital to the NG as the transmission network becomes more constrained as future renewable energy schemes connect into the system.
+These services will be increasingly vital to NG as the transmission network becomes more constrained as future renewable energy schemes connect into the system on route to reaching NG's aim of operating a zero-carbon electricity system by 2025, and commitment through the Environment (Wales) Act 2016 to reduce carbon emissions to net zero by 2050.